Sports Medicine Associates Degree Programs

 Salary Info and Employment Outlook

 Those who go on to complete at least a bachelor's degree in sports medicine can pursue careers as athletic trainers.
-According to the U.S. Bureau of Labor Statistics (BLS), athletic trainer employment is expected to grow 30% between 2010 and 2020, which is much faster than the average of all occupations at 14% between that time period.
-This will result in approximately 5,500 new jobs between 2010 and 2020.
-The BLS also reported that in 2012, athletic trainers made a median annual wage of $42,090 (www.bls.edu).
+According to the U.S. Bureau of Labor Statistics (BLS), athletic trainer employment is expected to grow 21% between 2012 and 2022, which is much faster than the average of 11% for all occupations during that time period.
+The BLS also reported that in 2013, athletic trainers made a median annual wage of $42,790.

 Continuing Education Information